thefuturehaus/parse-push-plugin/README.md

-Phonegap Parse.com Plugin
+Phonegap Parse-Platform Plugin for Push Notifications
 =========================

-Phonegap 3.x plugin for Parse.com push service.
+Phonegap 3.x plugin for Parse-Platform push notification service.

 This fork has several changes to support deep linking to the uri parameter of the push notification in iOS and Android and relies on the deep link plugin or a handleOpenURL() js function to be implemented in the cordova app.